Clearance, Press, and Interference Fits

 TL;DR

-Why FDM fit is different than CAD
+Why FDM fit won’t match your CAD

 When to use each fit